mugoweb/mugo_i18n/README.md

 5) In the admin interface, go to "Setup", "Mugo i18n".
 Select your extension and the target language.

 6) Start translating the strings.

+Create a CSV export of a translation file:

+To export a translation file as a CSV, build a URL like this mugo_i18n/csv/<extension_name>/<locale>

+In short, the "csv" module converts a .ts file by looking at the path: <extension_name>/translations/<locale>/translation.ts

+So for the base translation export, you would load a URL like this: mugo_i18n/csv/mugoqueue/untranslated